biovir3/biovir3.github.io/_posts/2019-04-19-PopulationGrowth.md

 merged['State'] = [x[1] for x in merged['Geography'].str.split(', ')]
 ```

-<p>One of the biggest problems I had with this was making a generic function.
+One of the biggest problems I had with this was making a generic function.
 I finally settled on the one above.
-This function takes an individual state name, and plots the data for it with the name printed in each county.
-And with the scale of the colormapping specifically set for that state, with the largst county set to the max value in the colorbar, and the smallest county set to the min value in the colorbar.</p>
+This function takes
+an individual state name, and plots the data for it with the name printed in each county.
+And with the scale of the colormapping
+specifically set for that state, with the largst county set to the max value in the colorbar, and the smallest county set to the min
+value in the colorbar.

-<p>Below I will plot California using the above function</p>
+Below I will plot California using the above function

 ```python